 The RAF pilots were honoured for their duty in 1945, when Rolex founder Hans Wilsdorf named a series of Oyster watches after them.
 The Air-Lion, Air-Giant and Air-Tiger might not sound familiar as they were discontinued shortly after production.
-However there is one model still being produced, even after 70 years: the Air-King.
-Over the years Rolex kept refining the Air-King and they continued to issue new reference numbers.
+However there is one model still being produced, even after 70 years, which is the Air-King.
+Over the years, Rolex kept refining the Air-King and they continued to issue new reference numbers.
 All different reference numbers have a few things in common.
 They all have simple designs, are executed in steel, and house a no-nonsense, reliable movement.
-Although it has always been among the least costly models of Rolex, it is loved by many watch enthusiasts.
+Although it has always been among the least-costly models of Rolex, it is loved by many watch enthusiasts.